valtimo-platform/valtimo-documentation/release-notes/major12/12.1.0/valtimo-backend-libraries.md

   Zaakresultaat information can now be retrieved using the `zaakresultaat` prefix.
 For example: the `zaakresultaat:omschrijving` expression can be used to prefill a field with the description of the Zaakresultaat in a summary form.
 More information can be found [here](/reference/modules/value-resolver.md#zgw-value-resolvers).

+* **Toggle for assigning users based on username rather than ID**

+  A new application property was introduced to configure whether username or ID should be used to assign users to tasks or cases.
+When left unspecified, ID will be used.
+To help with this, a new value can be defined in permissions, `${currentUserIdentifier}`.
+This takes into account what the application property has been set to.

+  More information can be found [here](/getting-started/modules/core/contract.md#configuration)

 ## Bugfixes